-Emma says: “I’m a massive advocate of social media detoxes and believe that social media is bad for us because it’s normalising things which aren’t real.
+She says: “I’m a massive advocate of social media detoxes and believe that social media is bad for us because it’s normalising things which aren’t real.

 “We’re encouraged to falsely believe that we’re connected to other people when in fact we’re not and that often compounds feelings of loneliness.

 “People end up seeking validation from people they barely know who aren’t even in the same room as them and probably never will be and wanting likes on their status updates and photos.

 “The answer is to look at why you’re seeking validation from near strangers, and instead go out and connect with the people in your real life – focus on building and strengthening your relationships with your close friends and family, not people online.”

 Emma suggests: “Leave your phone at home at least one day every single weekend, go out and enjoy the world and really savour what you’re up to rather than sitting wasting time and worrying about what people are saying in a virtual one.